commercetools/commercetools-docs-kit/.changeset/gold-fishes-hang.md

 '@commercetools-docs/gatsby-theme-docs': patch
 ---

-Avoids using the gatsby link component for global notifications.
+The global notifications no longer use the Gatsby link component.
+This results in correct rendering of links within the global notification banner.